Courageous living: if you’re like most people, you probably don’t think about that too often.

 Throughout the years it’s been asked again and again by career counselors and life coaches.

-I admit, I used to ask my clients this question too:
+(I admit, a bit sheepishly, that I used to ask my clients this question too.)

 What would you do if you knew you couldn’t fail?